 His thorough grounding in taxidermy lends authority to his designs.
 But the technique that evolved out of his knowledge of anatomy gives his work spontaneity, setting it outside the realm of mere duplication of an animal’s image.
 Infusing each design is personality—a combination of the sculptor’s and the subject’s.
 This spirit, the feeling the work imparts to the viewer, is the hallmark of an Ostermiller sculpture.

 Ostermiller has been a catalyst for support and promotion of the arts in his hometown of Loveland, Colorado.
 He has been recognized by peers through election as fellow in the National Sculpture Society and the Society of Animal Artist and served as president of the National Sculpture Society from 2011 to 2014.
+At the Autry’s 2018 Masters of the American West, he won the Kenneth T. and Eileen L. Norris Foundation Award for Sculpture for his bronze titled Barren.

 Back to Artists and Artwork